emad-elsaid/xlog/README.md

 * Permenant links for posts and SEO friendly URL `domain.com/post-title-here`
 * emoticons like github [sheatsheet](http://www.emoji-cheat-sheet.com/)
 * replace Facebook/Twitter linksby embeded version of the post
-* replaces youtube video link by a video player
+* replaces youtube video link by a video player with foundation flex-video concept
 * replaces Github Gist link by an embeded version of the gist
 * replace image url by image tag
 * loading bar (similar to youtube approach)